mjs2430/design/content/saratoga/impact.md

 ---
-title: "impact"
+title: impact
-description: "Reverse impact on any element."
+description: Reverse impact on any element.
-level: "molecule"
+level: molecule

 ---
 The impact molecule simply reverses the color scheme of any element, and has a couple of additional rules to deal with card and label descendants.

 #### Example